With holidays on the horizon, families turn to private testing for COVID-19 | CBC News

 Still, even those who are taking the precaution of isolating prior to seeing family or friends are considering a private test.

-Maegan Timmins, a structural engineer, and her wife, a healthcare worker, are considering paying for a private COVID-19 test before they meet with her Timmins's parents.
+Maegan Timmins, a structural engineer, and her wife, a health-care worker, are considering paying for a private COVID-19 test before they meet with Timmins's parents.

 "I'm willing to pay for it personally," she said.
 "I'm fortunate enough to be able to do so."